dangerous/lottie2png/README.md

 node render.js lotties/your-animation.json
 ```

-A PNG file will be created in the `output/` folder with the same filename.
+PNG and SVG files will be created in the `output/` folder with the same filename.

 ---